 Quick guide: Key ways to repay an Australian credit card from overseas

 Depending on the country your credit card was issued in, you could also use the following options to pay it off if you're living in Australia – or anywhere else in the world.

 |Method||Average currency transfer time||Average transfer cost||Other info|

-Transfers from a card: AUD$5.99 + 2.6% of the transfer amount + a fixed fee based on the currency
+Transfers from a card: 5% + 2.6% of the transfer amount + a fixed fee based on the currency

 Multi-currency bank accounts

-Both Citi and HSBC offer Australian bank accounts that support multiple currencies.
-This gives you a way to deposit, save, spend and transfer money through a single account, rather than opening an overseas bank account or relying on platforms like PayPal.
-It also means you can pay off your credit card without using a separate service (as long as you're earning money in one of the supported currencies).
+These accounts let you deposit, spend and transfer money through a single account, instead of opening an overseas bank account or relying on platforms like PayPal.
+They also give you a way to pay off your credit card without using another service (as long as you're earning money in one of the supported currencies).

-In fact, the Citi Global Currency account is set up so that overseas clients or employers can just deposit your pay straight into the account.
-You can then hold it in that currency or instantly transfer it into another supported currency, such as Australian dollars.
-It also has $0 monthly account fees and no overseas ATM fees when you withdraw funds in an available currency.
+For example, the Citi Global Currency account is set up so that overseas clients or employers can deposit your pay straight into the account.
+You can then keep it in that currency or instantly transfer it into another supported currency, including Australian dollars.
+From there, you'd be able to use the Australian dollars to pay off your Australian credit card.

-In comparison, the HSBC Everyday Global Account and the HSBC Foreign Currency Flexi Saver both support a range of currencies but offer limited deposit options at HSBC branches.
-So, you'd have to withdraw cash or get paid in cash, go to a branch to deposit it and then transfer the funds to Australian dollars before you could pay off your credit card balance.
+In comparison, the HSBC Everyday Global Account lets you load and spend funds in a range of currencies but offers limited deposit options at HSBC branches.
+So, you'd have to withdraw cash (or get paid in cash), then go to a branch to deposit it before you could transfer the funds to Australian dollars and pay off your credit card.